EndPointCorp/end-point-blog/2023/11/domain-move-considerations.md

 ### Infrastructure

-Make a list of every hostname in your DNS zone, whether it’s public-facing or internal, where it is hosted (SaaS, which cloud service, on-premises), and how its hostname can be changed.
+Make a list of every hostname in your DNS zone, whether it’s public-facing or internal, where it is hosted (SaaS, a cloud service, on-premises), and how its hostname can be changed.

 You should create new DNS entries in the new domain for all of your hosts well in advance of the cutover date.
 When reviewing your DNS entries, it is as good a time as any to review your existing entries and to do a bit of spring cleaning.
 We found numerous entries that were no longer needed, and we were able to purge them rather than migrate them into the new domain.